 Building the Fire

 You are going to need a lot of hot coals to do your pit cooking.
 Traditionally, you would fill the pit with logs and burn them down to coals.
-This process can take the better part of a day.
+This process can take the better part of the day.
 Some people choose charcoal but you are going to need a lot and since the fire isn't going to produce much smoke to flavor the meat; you can go with the cheapest solution.
 What you are going to aim for is about a foot deep of burning hot coals before you start the actual cooking.

 Wrapping the Meat